 Lufthansa operates four cabin classes across its fleet, being First, Business, Premium Economy and Economy.

-First Class is offered on most of its long-haul aircraft, in the front part of the upper deck of the A380’s and the main deck nose section of the Boeing 747’s.
+First Class is offered on most of its A380 and 747 long-haul aircraft, in the front part of the upper deck of the A380’s and the main deck nose section of the Boeing 747’s.
 Lufthansa’s First has received the highest possible 5-star rating from Skytrax who regularly evaluate airline quality around the world.
 Seats convert to a 2m long lie-flat bed which comes with mattress topper, pillow and duvet, and feature laptop power outlets, wide pull-out tables and in-flight entertainment with a wide variety of choices.
 The meal service is offered on-demand meaning each passenger may choose when they wish to eat.
 Passengers also enjoy exclusive check-in facilities at most airports with arriving passengers having the option of using Lufthansa’s First Class arrival facilities as well as the Welcome Lounge.

 Business Class is offered on all long-haul aircraft.
 In 2015 Lufthansa fitted new seats to its Business Class cabins that convert to 2m lie-flat beds, again including laptop power outlets and in-flight entertainment.
 There are dedicated Business Class check-in counters at all airports as well as the Lufthansa Welcome Lounge upon arrival in Frankfurt.
 Older aircraft that have not yet been updated have angled seats with 150 degrees of recline.
 All Boeing 747-8s have been upgraded to the new seating with larger seat-back screen with roll-out happening across the A330s, A340s, A380s and Boeing 747-400 fleet.
-Read our review on flying Lufthansa Business Class.
+Read our latest review on flying Lufthansa Business Class.

 Premium Economy was introduced to Lufthansa long-haul in 2014.
 Similar in design to Air Canada’s Premium Economy or British Airways’ World Traveller Plus cabins, Lufthansa’s Premium cabin features seats with 38-inch pitch along with up to 3 inches more width than Economy class, depending on the aircraft comparison.
 There personal seat-back screens are 11-12 inches and there is a larger armrest separating the seats.
 Read our review on flying Lufthansa Premium Economy.